-While the policy provides flexibility for applications addressing supportive and affordable rental housing needs, the proposed housing mix exceeds the policy target with 34% of the units being twobedrooms or larger and at least 15% being three-bedrooms or larger.
-Each of the 21 supportive housing units will be four-bedroom units.
-For the replacement units, at least 143 would be twobedroom or larger (73%), of which 105 would be three- or four-bedroom units (53%).
-A commitment to design flex-units is also made, whereby a studio or one-bedroom unit could be renovated to connect with an adjacent three-bedroom or four-bedroom unit to support larger households.
+While the policy provides flexibility for applications addressing supportive and affordable rental housing needs, the proposed housing mix exceeds the policy target with 34% of the units being two-bedrooms or larger and at least 15% being three-bedrooms or larger.
+For the replacement units, at least 143 would be two-bedroom or larger (73%), of which 105 would be three- or four-bedroom units (53%).
+An intent to design flex-units is also noted, whereby a studio or one-bedroom unit could be renovated to connect with an adjacent three-bedroom or four-bedroom unit to support larger households.
 The minimum percentages outlined above will be secured through the MDA.